High 5 Tickets to the Arts

 Our calendar is updated almost every day, but High 5 allotments for popular venues can sell out very quickly however, so don’t delay.

-Click any yellow ‘Buy Tickets’ icon on the Event Calendar or an Event Information page, and you’ll be sent to a Ticketweb purchase page for that event.
+Click the ‘Buy Tickets’ icon on the Event Information page, and you’ll be sent to a purchase page for that event.
 There, follow the instructions and fill out the necessary information, including your credit card details.
 (Remember, if the card is your parent or guardian’s, make sure you have permission!)
 Once your payment has been accepted, you’ll see a confirmation page, which looks like this.
 If you don’t see this page, your sale has not gone through.
 Make sure to print out either the confirmation page or the email voucher that you should receive shortly.
 Take your print-out and your ID to the show’s box office at least 30 minutes prior to the curtain time and the box office will hand you the tickets you need to find your seats.